dendengarden/dendengarden.github.io/_posts/broadcast/2023-07-08-vocaloid-data-rummaging-part-2.markdown

 {% include youtube.html url="https://www.youtube.com/watch?v=D6DVTLvOupE" aspect-ratio="16 / 9" %}

-<h5>a small programming note if you got this far: these charts exclude some valid entries that were overlooked in scraping, but otherwise shouldn't affect trends and proportions of this data.
-I'll fix them soon!</h5>
+<div class="post-note">a small programming note if you got this far: these charts exclude some valid entries that were overlooked in scraping, but otherwise shouldn't affect trends and proportions of this data.
+I'll fix them soon!</div>

 ---